rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMisc.md

     - orderParentsFirst - System.Boolean: Order objects with children ahead of non-parents.
     - blueprintRecoveryTypes - list of BlueprintRecoveryTypes: Recovery type of the Recovery Plan.
     - locationsFilter - list of System.Strings: Filter results by their location.
+    - resolutionStatusFilter - list of ResolutionStatuss: Filter by anomaly resolution.
 - Returns WorkloadAnomalyConnection.